Hannah0124/recursion-tracing/README.md

 ## Definitions
 Define the following:
-- Recursion: A method which calls itself.
+- <b>Recursion</b>: A method which calls itself.

-- Recursive Case: The part of a recursive method which makes a recursive call (When the function calls itself)
+- <b>Recursive Case</b>: The part of a recursive method which makes a recursive call (When the function calls itself)

-- Base Case: A condition to stop recursion.
+- <b>Base Case</b>: A condition to stop recursion.
 The base case is when the function doesn’t call itself again ... so it doesn’t go into an infinite loop.

-- Activation Chain/Function Call Stack: It is the same as `call stack`.
+- <b>Activation Chain/Function Call Stack</b>: It is the same as `call stack`.
 This is a 'stack data structure' which stores currently running method calls.

-- Activation Record/Function Call:  Function calls are placed on the system call stack which functions in a last-in-first-out order.
+- <b>Activation Record/Function Call</b>:  Function calls are placed on the system call stack which functions in a last-in-first-out order.
 The separate pieces of the Activation Chain.
 Every function call results in a record getting created in the stack memory.??

-- Infinite Recursion/Stack Overflow/Stack too deep: It is an error which occurs when the call stack runs out of memory.
+- <b>Infinite Recursion/Stack Overflow/Stack too deep</b>: It is an error which occurs when the call stack runs out of memory.
 For example, in a recursice method, if there is no base case, `inifinite recursion/stack overflow` will happen.

-- Tail Recursion: When the recursive call finishes, there are no more calculations left to perform. (i.e. Having calcuations inside of the parameters ??)
+- <b>Tail Recursion</b>: When the recursive call finishes, there are no more calculations left to perform. (i.e. Having calcuations inside of the parameters ??)

 ## Tracing through a recursive method.
 Time & Space complexity.